+We love sharing the stories of the providers who use Healthie to help their businesses grow.
 Meet Laura Greenhow MPH, RD, LDN.
 Laura is the founder and owner of Summerfield Custom Wellness, a nutrition counseling firm based in North Carolina.
 Laura and her team specialize in weight loss and digestive health, creating customized plans, online learning opportunities, and corporate wellness programming.
-It is their mission to inspire confidence in their patients and empower them to develop the skills they need to attain their health goals.
 We at Healthie were so lucky to catch Laura for an interview!
-Hear about her experience as a nutrition entrepreneur and see what advice she has to share!
+Hear about her experience as a nutrition entrepreneur and see what advice she has to share:

 Laura: My undergraduate degree is in mathematics.
 With my math degree, I accidentally ended up managing a fitness franchise.
 Shortly thereafter, I became a corporate trainer for that company and traveled around the US opening new facilities and facilitating training seminars for owners and managers.